Wind-River/vxworks7-ros2-build/README.md

 ## ROS 2 VxWorks patches

-Patches are necessary to build ROS 2 for VxWorks, and are located in the separate [`layer` repository](https://github.com/Wind-River/vxworks7-layer-for-ros2)
+Patches are necessary to build ROS 2 for VxWorks and are located in the separate [`layer` repository](https://github.com/Wind-River/vxworks7-layer-for-ros2)
 The repository is cloned during the build to the *patches* dir.

 ```bash